ArtPoon/slides/markdown/mbi3100-seqcomp.md

 $$M_{ij} \propto \frac{A_{ij}}{n_j}$$
 where $n_j$ is the total number of $j$ residues.

-* diagonal entries are set so that each column sums to one (left stochastic matrix).
+* diagonal entries are set so that each column sums to one.

 ---